mpv-player/mpv/DOCS/compatibility.rst

 You may need to check whether the corresponding properties still work (including messy details like observing properties for changes).

-OPT_REMOVED can be used to inform the user of alternatives or reasons for the removal, which is better than an option not found error.
-Likewise, m_option.deprecation_message should be set to something helpful.

-Both OPT_REPLACED and OPT_REMOVED can remain in the code for a long time, since they're unintrusive and hopefully make incompatible changes less painful for users.
+OPT_REPLACED can remain in the code for a long time, since it's unintrusive and hopefully make incompatible changes less painful for users.

+Users are informed to see interface-changes.rst after the option is removed.
+Since that file is only updated after a release, options scheduled for removal should only be removed at release.

 Scripting APIs
 --------------